top of page

 Originally from India, Aditi completed her bachelor’s degree in biotechnology in 2013 from Bangalore University.
 She further pursued a master’s degree in forensic Genetics at LNJN National Institute of Criminology and Forensic Science in 2016, where her research focused on Touch DNA from various substrates and its application in forensic investigations.

-Aditi is a first year PhD student and is currently developing her doctoral research program.
+Aditi is currently developing her doctoral research program.

-Lateefa is a doctoral candidate advised by Dr. Graciela Cabana.
-Her research interests are in ancient DNA methods and applications, the ethics and implications of ancient DNA studies, bioarchaeology, and the effects of Spanish colonialism in the northern coast of Peru.
+Lateefa is a doctoral candidate whose research interests are in ancient DNA methods and applications, the ethics and implications of ancient DNA studies, bioarchaeology, and the effects of Spanish colonialism in the northern coast of Peru.

 Kamar Afra, M.A.